ongr-io/demo.ongr.io/README.md

 To run this demo you gonna need:
 * PHP >=5.5
 * Elasticsearch
 * **Linux/Unix** based environment or **OS X**.
-WARNING: sorry, currently we do not support Microsoft Windows as a development environment, but this might change in the future.
+Sorry, currently we do not support Microsoft Windows as a development environment, but this might change in the future.
 For now you could try it with a _Very quick setup_ guide.

 If you already have your own development environment, you can go straight to the [Step 4](#step-4) to install assets and demo data.